 Executive Summary

-Nigeria has been a pioneer in implementing the EITI, and many of the elements in the current EITI Standard build on Nigeria’s efforts to move beyond the minimum disclosure requirements.
-The initial findings of this Validation exercise suggest that Nigeria has an excellent point of departure to continue making process and remain at the forefront of EITI implementation.
+Nigeria has been a pioneer in implementing the Extractive Industries Transparency Initiative (EITI), and many of the elements in the current EITI Standard build on Nigeria’s efforts to move beyond the minimum disclosure requirements.
+The initial findings of this Validation suggest that Nigeria has an excellent point of departure to continue making process and remain at the forefront of EITI implementation.
 A number of recommendations and suggested corrective actions, listed below, should help Nigeria make a full transition to the EITI Standard.

 Nigeria commenced its Validation under the EITI Standard on 1 July 2016.
 This report presents the findings and initial assessment of the International Secretariat’s data gathering and stakeholder consultations.
 The International Secretariat has followed the Validation Procedures and applied the Validation Guide in assessing Nigeria’s progress with the EITI Standard.

 Nigeria provides an exceptionally complex case for the EITI, both in the structure and size of its extractive industries and in the fact that all requirements of the EITI Standard are applicable in the Nigerian context, particularly in its oil and gas sector.
 Nigeria has appropriated EITI implementation to such a degree that it has helped shape development of the EITI Standard and developed one of the most extensive EITI reporting processes globally.
 In some areas the national process has taken on a life of its own.
-The challenge for a Validation exercise has been to strike a balance between preserving the ambition of the national process while identifying areas where further work could help set Nigeria on a path to continued international leadership.
-While the assessment has not yet been reviewed by the NSWG or been quality assured, the Secretariat’s preliminary assessment is that requirements 1.3, 1.4, 1.5, 2.2, 2.3 2.6, 3.2,3.3, 4.1, 4.3, 4.6, 4.8, 4.9, 5.2, 6.1a, 6.2 and 6.3 have not been fully addressed in Nigeria.
-Two of these (Requirements 2.4 and 4.4) are assessed as “unmet with inadequate progress”.
-The recommendations and suggested corrective actions identified through this process relate in particular to MSG oversight, data quality assurance and comprehensiveness of reporting by both government and industry as well as state-owned enterprises, including quasi-fiscal expenditures, financial relations with government and level of state ownership.
+The challenge for Validation has been to strike a balance between preserving the ambition of the national process while identifying areas where further work could help set Nigeria on a path to continued international leadership.
+While the assessment has not yet been reviewed by the National Stakeholders Working Group (NSWG) or been quality assured, the Secretariat’s preliminary assessment is that requirements 1.3, 1.4, 1.5, 2.2, 2.3, 2.6, 3.2,3.3, 4.1, 4.3, 4.6, 4.8, 4.9, 5.2, 6.1a, 6.2 and 6.3 have not been fully addressed in Nigeria.
+Two Requirements, 2.4 and 4.4, are assessed as “unmet with inadequate progress”.
+The recommendations and suggested corrective actions identified through this process relate in particular to MSG oversight, data quality assurance and comprehensiveness of reporting by both government and industry as well as state-owned enterprises, including quasi-fiscal expenditures, financial relations with government, and level of state ownership.

-What emerges from this initial assessment exercise is the need not necessarily to overhaul the NEITI process but rather to take a step back and ensure the impressive infrastructure Nigeria has built over time effectively addresses areas of the Standard that have not to date been addressed.
+What emerges from this initial assessment is the need not necessarily to overhaul the Nigeria EITI (NEITI) process, but rather to take a step back and ensure the impressive infrastructure Nigeria has built over time effectively addresses areas of the Standard that have not to date been addressed.
 Addressing these areas should not necessary make NEITI Reports longer, but rather more focused on providing new information that is both pertinent to the Nigerian context and required to comprehensively address requirements of the Standard.

 Nigeria was designated compliant under the EITI Rules in March 2011 and has been implementing the EITI since 27 September 2007.
-Implementation of the EITI in Nigeria is undertaken by a National Stakeholders Working Group (NSWG).
-The Federal Government of Nigeria first announced its first commitment to the EITI in November 2003 through a public announcement by President Olusegun Obasanjo.
+Implementation of the EITI in Nigeria is undertaken by the NSWG.
+The Federal Government of Nigeria first announced its commitment to the EITI in November 2003 through a public announcement by President Olusegun Obasanjo.

 Overall conclusions